 The front fascia on this Cadillac CT5 prototype features efforts to maximize airflow to the engine.
-The upper grille features thin, horizontal bars that’s unlike any CT5 production grille.
-We imagine that this kind of design is only for testing purposes, and that the production version will have a much more visually-attractive treatment.
+The upper grille features thin, horizontal bars that are unlike any CT5 production grille.
+We imagine that this kind of design is only for testing purposes, and that the production version will have a much more visually attractive treatment.

 In addition, the lower grille of this potential Cadillac CT5-V prototype appears to be open, rather than being closed off like in the Premium Luxury and Sport variants of the CT5 shown thus far.
 The mule also removes its vertical light signatures at the outer edges of the front fascia, leaving holes that seem to allow more airflow to the many high-performance components.